 Once China’s 1978 market reform began, Fujian’s economy began growing rapidly.
 Fujian’s cities of Xiamen and Fuzhou were two of the first special economic zones created.
 They were encouraged to attract foreign investment and to trade internationally.
 As a result, Fujian has profited significantly from Taiwanese, Hong Kong and other international investment.

-Around 38 million people live in Fujian, 98% of which are Han.
+In 2019, Fujian has a population of approximately 39 million people, the 15th out of 33 most populous province in the country.
+98% of these residents are Han.
 The largest minority in Fujian is the She people, most of whom make their living through agricultural work.
 Other minorities include the Hui, Miao and Manchu peoples.
-Over half of Fujian residents now live in cities, with a majority settling in the coastal towns of Fuzhou, Xiamen, Quanzhou and Ningde.
-Fujian is renowned for its mobile population and is the source of a great deal of Chinese migration around the world.
-More Chinese Americans can trace their ancestral roots to Fujian than any other province.
+Over half of Fujian residents now live in cities, with a majority settling in the coastal towns of Fuzhou, Xiamen, Quanzhou, and Ningde.
+Fujian is renowned for its migrant population, as well as being a source of a great deal of Chinese migration around the world.

-Fujian has a GDP of approximately $392 billion US dollars.
-Fujian mines gold, graphite, tungsten, molybdenum, coal, iron, and copper.
+Fujian is home to approximately 86 different kinds of minerals with authenticated reserves.
+Some of the most significant of these minerals include gold, silver, lead, zinc, manganese kaolin, limestone, granite, alunite, pyrophyllite, sulfur, quartz-sandstone, graphite, tungsten, molybdenum, coal, iron, and copper.
 It also has good reserves of kaolin, used for centuries as the base ingredient for Chinese porcelain.
 Its iron and coal reserves support some steel production.

 Lay of the Land

-Through Fujian’s mountains course many river systems, the most important of which is the Min.
+Fujian is situated in China’s south eastern coast, opposite of Taiwan.
+The province is highly mountainous and has sometimes been described as eight-parts mountains, one-part water and one-part farmland; mountains and hilly areas cover over 80% of Fujian’s land area.
+The northwest of the province is highest in terms of elevation with the Wuyi Mountains creating the border between Fujian and Jiangxi provinces.
+Many river systems course through Fujian’s mountains, the most important of which is the Min River.
 Its drainage area covers over 50% of the province.
 The upstream Jin, Futun and Shaowu Rivers all converge into the Min at Fujian’s inland city of Naping, located in the center of the province.
 The Jiulong flows south of the Min reaching the sea at Xiamen.
 The Han River runs across Fujian’s southwestern border.
-For centuries, Fujian’s rivers have been of vital importance to the province, providing not only its water, but its main transport system.
-Fujian’s first railway, for instance, was not completed until 1955.
-Its mountainous topography also delayed the construction of road networks.

 Fujian’s coast is jagged, curving in to form many natural harbors.
 Off its coast is an array of islands.
 Only 180 km of Strait separate Fujian from the island of Taiwan.